Time and again I keep hearing pregnant women and mothers complain about how their backs stiffen and hurt.

 Last on the list is the Standing Shoulder Opener, designed to ease up the hamstrings, the lower back, and the chest region.

-Now bend forward and place your hands on the back of the chair, with your hands stretched, and your legs and thighs well straightened, hinging at the hips.
+Now bend forward and place your hands on the back of the chair, with your hands stretched and your legs and thighs well straightened, hinging at the hips.

-Hold this position for about 10 to 20 seconds, release yourself to rest a little then repeat.
+Hold this position for about 10 to 20 seconds, release yourself to rest a little, then repeat.

 Conclusion

-The idea is, if, at any point in carrying out any stretch or exercise, you feel any sort of discomfort, just stop immediately and take a good rest.
+The idea is, if, at any point in carrying out any stretch or exercise, you feel any sort of discomfort, stop immediately and take a good rest.

 Do let us know what you think in the comment section.